 LC Work Smarter, Not Harder Note

-You can’t rush a good pot of soup – but you can keep things moving with some clever multi-tasking.
-In this recipe, you simmer assorted vegetables, gently sautee some onions to develop a deep, savory flavour, and roast up a yam, all at once.
-These elements combine as they’re ready, to make a bowl of soup that tastes as though you’ve been slaving over it all day.
+You can’t rush a good pot of soup—but you can keep things moving with some clever multitasking.
+In this recipe, you simmer assorted vegetables, gently sauté some onions, and roast a yam all at once.
+These elements come together as they’re ready to make a bowl of soup that tastes as though you’ve been slaving over it all day.
 Work smarter, not harder.